-Grief comes in waves and is unpredictable and everyone’s journey is unique so it is hard to predict how circumstances will affect you and trigger mixed feelings.
+Grief comes in waves and is unpredictable.
+Every person’s situation related to Covid – 19 is different so it is difficult to predict how the grief will show up specifically for you.
 Remember that whatever you feel is normal and okay.
 There is no formula or timeline for grief so be gentle with yourself as you walk this path.
 In many ways, we are experiencing a “living grief”: one where the losses are continuing and we don’t know when they will come to an end and what it will mean for us on the other side of all of it.

 Anger can be a scary stage, especially for those who tend to be peaceful and stable most of the time.
 This intense feeling that things are not right can be directed at the situation, others, or yourself.
 Sometimes you may find yourself bargaining with God or others in an attempt to change the situation by trying to set up new terms.
 Again, try to work through your anger and look for healthy ways to express it and for next steps to deal with it.
 Be careful not to let your anger be directed in ways that cause damage to current relationships as it can be a powerful emotion and you won’t want to further complicate your situation by causing harm.